muntiMedia/git-command/README.md

 # Git Command!
-This instruction includes git commands
+Git commands are the most powerful and time saving, familiarizing with those basic  command are important when working with terminal on daily basis.

-## Git
+## Git Basics
 ***

 ### Screenshot